sponchpop: Population synthesis to investigate volatile sulfur as a fingerprint of gas giant formation histories: Introduction

 Sulfur chemistry in protoplanetary disks represents a fundamental yet poorly understood component of planet formation processes.
 It is one of the most abundant elements in the universe (with an ISM value of S/H $\approx 1.32 \times 10^{-5}$ \citep{asplund2009}).
 Changes in the volatile or refractory budget of sulfur, such as through chemical kinetics, pebble drift, and other processes, may have implications for interpreting exoplanet compositions.
 Unlike carbon and oxygen, which have been extensively studied in the context of giant planet formation, sulfur exhibits greater chemical complexity.
 Sulfur has a wide range of possible redox states and forms species with a wide range of volatilities.
 These factors mean that sulfur couples to the dynamics of planet formation in more diverse ways than C and O, a behaviour that has not been captured by many previous population synthesis models.

-In the ISM, sulfur exists almost entirely in atomic form, but in protoplanetary disks, it partitions between a small set of gas-phase molecules (e.g. $\mathrm{H_2S}$, CS, SO) and refractory condensates (such as FeS, MgS) \citep{semenov2018, kama2019}.
-The form sulfur takes depends on the local temperature and pressure conditions in a disk (Fig. \ref{fig:kama2019}).
+In the ISM, sulfur exists almost entirely as an atomic gas \citep{jenkins2009}, but in protoplanetary disks, it partitions between volatile molecules (e.g. $\mathrm{H_2S}$, CS, SO) and predominantly refractory condensates (such as FeS, MgS) \citep{semenov2018, kama2019}.
+In Figure\,\ref{fig:kama2019}, we show the evolution of sulfur from a nearly ideal volatile in the diffuse interstellar medium to its almost entirely refractory reservoirs in rocky planetesimals.
+In this paper, we employ a chemical kinetics model to track the processing of sulfur from a volatile gas into a refractory mineral as a function of time and local physical conditions, without invoking an equilibrium condensation assumption.
+We suggest this is consistent with evidence from protoplanetary disks \citep{fuente2010, dutrey2011, kama2019} and from solar system comets \citep{leroy2015, altwegg2016}, which reveals that in addition to a large refractory S reservoir, a significant volatile S reservoir may persist in particular in the outer disk where e.g. cometary ices originate.

-Current population synthesis models typically assume 100$\%$ of sulfur resides in solid condensates \citep{turrini2021tracing, pacetti2022}, making atmospheric sulfur abundances direct tracers of accreted planetesimal/pebble (solid) material and planetary metallicity.
+Current population synthesis models typically assume 100\,$\%$ of sulfur resides in solid condensates \citep{turrini2021tracing, pacetti2022}, making atmospheric sulfur abundances direct tracers of accreted planetesimal/pebble (solid) material and planetary metallicity.
 However, this assumption is inconsistent with routinely detected sulfur bearing species (CS, SO, $\mathrm{H_2S}$) observed in protoplanetary disks by ALMA and Northern Extended Millimeter Array (NOEMA) \citep{phuong2018, booth2023sulphur, keyte2024}.
-While sulfur will ultimately exist as gas in hot planetary atmospheres regardless of its accretion phase, the bulk sulfur abundance of a planet can vary depending on whether sulfur was incorporated as volatiles during gas accretion as well as solids during core/envelope formation.
+Studies of Herbig\,Ae/Be systems reveal that as much as $\approx11\,$\% of all S atoms are in volatile form \citep{kama2019}, while the diffuse ISM results described above indicate that prior to molecular cloud formation almost all sulfur must be in an atomic gas \citep{jenkins2009}.
+While sulfur will ultimately exist as gas in hot planetary atmospheres regardless of its accretion phase, the bulk sulfur abundance of a planet's core or atmosphere may vary depending on the relative importance of sulfur inherited as gas, ice, or refractories during different stages of core or envelope accretion.
 This distinction is preserved in the total atmospheric abundance and can possibly reveal formation pathways.